Introduction to Machine Learning

 \section{Generalized PCA}

-We now discuss a dimension reduction method called generalized PCA (GPCA) \citep{vidal2005generalized} that, instead of looking for the best linear approximation of the training set by one specific subspace, provides an approximation by a finite union of such spaces.
+We now discuss a dimension reduction method called generalized PCA (GPCA) \citep{vidal2005generalized} which, instead of looking for the best linear approximation of the training set by one specific subspace, provides an approximation by a finite union of such spaces.
 As a motivation, consider the situation in \cref{fig:gpca} in which part of the data is aligned along one direction in space, and another part along another direction.
 Then, the only information that PCA can retrieve (provided that the two directions intersect) is the plane generated by the two directions, which will be captured by the two principal components.
 PCA will not be able to determine the individual directions.
 GPCA addresses this type of situation as follows.

-For simplicity, assume that we are trying to decompose the data along unions of hyperplanes in $\mR^d$.
+For simplicity, assume that we want to decompose the data along unions of hyperplanes in $\mR^d$.
 Such hyperplanes have equations of the form $u^T\tilde x = 0$ where $\tilde x$ is our notation for the vector $(1, x^T)^T$.
 If we have two hyperplanes, specified by $u_1$ and $u_2$ and all the training samples approximately belong to one of them, then one has, for all $k=1, \ldots, N$:

 Similarly, for $n$ hyperplanes, the identity is, for $k=1, \ldots, N$: